Ojibwe writing systems: Folk spelling

 Folk spelling of Anishinaabemowin is not a system per se, as it varies from person to person writing speech into script.
-Each writer employing folk spelling would write out the word as how the speaker theirself would form the words.
+Each writer employing folk spelling would write out the word as how the speaker themself would form the words.
 Depending on whether the reference sound representation is based on English or French, a word may be represented using common reference language sound representation, thus better able to reflect the vowel or consonant value.
-However, since that requires the knowledge of how the speaker theirself speaks, folk spelling quickly becomes difficult to read for those individuals not familiar with the writer.
+However, since that requires the knowledge of how the speaker themself speaks, folk spelling quickly becomes difficult to read for those individuals not familiar with the writer.